lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 7A - Objective(s) of this step of the analysis.
-The goal of this step is to use cufflinks to take in the tophat read alignment results from step 5 to infer the transcripts that are found in the sequenced samples, for the single sample we are focusing on, which is WTC2 (wildtype, replicate C, thiamine-).
+The goal of this step is to use cufflinks, taking in the tophat read alignment results from step 5, to infer the gene transcripts that are found in the RNA-seq samples, focusing on the sample we began with, which is WTC2 (wildtype, replicate C, thiamine-).

 See [cufflinks manual](http://cole-trapnell-lab.github.io/cufflinks/manual/).